-Egloskerry Nursery is a rural preschool operating from a modern, purpose built Eco-building on the site of Egloskerry School.
+Egloskerry Pre-school is a rural setting, operating from a modern purpose built Eco-building on the site of Egloskerry School.
 We provide highly quality, child centred childcare for children from 2 years to school age.

 Our unique eco-nursery and natural outdoor approach to learning fosters an appreciation, respect and care for nature, which will then be deeply embedded in our lives.This nature-inspired unhurried approach allows children to develop a deep love of learning and a care for the environment, which will continue throughout their lives.